 Manufacturing complete human-machine interface (HMI) assemblies can be a complex and difficult journey, which is especially true if it involves more than one supplier.
 This blog post mentions a few of the great advantages of being able to work with a single full service HMI supplier.

 Stop and think of the role colors play in our daily lives for a moment.
 Colors can influence everything from what you wear to the car you buy.
 Colors can trigger emotions, memories, even hunger.
-Certainly colors and patterns matter to companies advertising and selling products.
+Certainly, colors and patterns matter to companies advertising and selling products.
 Communicating with customers in the manufacturing world about selecting an exact color, however, has proven challenging enough as to require a particular system, known as the Pantone Matching System.

 When creating your SMART user interface design, the operating environment should be taken into careful consideration.
 Environmental contaminants, moisture, temperature extremes, UV radiation, and overall wear and tear from use in outdoor environments are factors that should be considered before determining material and component selection for your SMART user interface.

-Before designing your custom human-machine interface project, it's important to have an idea of all the steps involved before and during production.
+Before designing your custom human-machine interface (HMI) project, it's important to have an idea of all the steps involved before and during production.
 Each step has variable length so while there isn't an exact timeframe for production, having a more informed viewpoint is critical to everyone's ability for following HMI design best practices.